btmorr/scala-boost/tutorial/session0.md

 }
 ```

 Everywhere that there are `???`, some kind of implementation is needed to make the database work correctly.
+[Hint: use the "serialize" and "deserialize" functions written earlier for writing and reading respectively]

+Some of these functions will need to interact with the file system.
+The function used earlier to read a file (from `scala.io.Source`) will work for actually reading the contents of a file, but for creating directories, listing folder contents, and checking if things already exists, you'll want to look at the functions in "NIO", especially `java.nio.file.Files` and `java.nio.file.Path`. `Files` provides functions such as `createDirectories` (most functions in `Files` return a `Path`).
+A `Path` can be converted to a `java.nio.file.File` using the `toFile` function, and the resulting `File` provides `listFiles` for the contents of a directory, `getName` for the filename, etc. Check out the [this tutorial on Path](http://tutorials.jenkov.com/java-nio/path.html) and [this one on Files](http://tutorials.jenkov.com/java-nio/files.html) for info and examples.
+There's also good info in [the NIO javadocs](https://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html).

 [Explain each function, and walk through implementing and testing them]

+[step3]

+### Use the database

+[make a version of the app that no longer reads from the TSV, and uses the db instead]

+[step4]

 ## Notes

-If you're curious, I used this snippet to create data that was used for this tutorial, using articles from [NewsAPI](https://newsapi.org/), which is similar to an implementation of `demo.Database.Table.insert`:
+If you're curious, I used this snippet to create data that was used for this tutorial, using articles from [NewsAPI](https://newsapi.org/), which is similar to an implementation of `serialze` used in `demo.Database.Table.insert`:

 ```scala
   var nextUUID = 0